Python-PyQt/PyQt6-Docs/sip.rst

             slice object then the item will be a new :py:class:`~PyQt6.sip.voidptr` object defining the
             subset of the memory corresponding to the slice.

-    .. py:method:: __hex__()

-        This returns the address as a hexadecimal string.

-        :return:
-            the hexadecimal string address.

     .. py:method:: __int__()